User Guide

 - Participants can later subscribe to additional mechanisms following the validation of their registration.

-- Participants acting as financial institutions must subscribe to a specific Financial institution subscription in order to provide information about available financial products, across mechanisms.
+- Financial institutions must subscribe to the financial institutions subscription in order to provide information about available financial products, across mechanisms.
 It is not possible to cumulate a “Financial institution subscription” with the subscription to another mechanism.

-- Upload signed Declaration on Honor (DoH).
-The DoH must be signed with a Qualified Electronic Signature (QES) compliant with the eIDAS Regulation (eSignature).
-If unavailable, use a handwritten signature, upload a scan of your ID and retain document originals for verification.
+- Upload the signed Declaration on Honor (DoH).
+The DoH must be signed either with a Qualified Electronic Signature (QES) compliant with the eIDAS Regulation (eSignature) or, alternatively a handwritten signature.
+In the latter case, you will need to upload a scan of your ID and retain document originals for verification.

-- If PoA in previous step was uploaded using e-IDAS, make sure e-IDAS is used also for DoH.
+- If PoA in previous step was uploaded using QES, make sure QES is used also for DoH.

 - The maximum size of the file is 10 MB.